We need to rethink whether arbitrary levies that effectively double fuel prices improve public welfare.

 In India, analysts in the private sector and media commentators appear ignorant of this.
 Like central planners, they read supply-demand forecasts to make predictions about future prices and use this as a basis to advocate government intervention.
 This leads to accusatory hysteria about government doing nothing to temper the effect of rising oil prices on purchasing power.

-For management, it is desirable that consumption growth is tempered when oil prices fall, but is constant, or falls, when prices rise.
-This would mean that, having set a benchmark consistent with management, government should tax oil (and its derivative products) when market prices are lower, (and do as little as possible when market prices are higher), than the benchmark price.
+For BoP management, it is desirable that consumption growth is tempered when oil prices fall, but is constant, or falls, when prices rise.
+This would mean that, having set a benchmark oil price consistent with BoP management, government should tax oil (and its derivative products) when market prices are lower, (and do as little as possible when market prices are higher), than the benchmark price.

 This government has so far (without explicitly saying so) done exactly this, for which it is to be commended.
 However, it has to be mindful of the impact of rising oil prices on the voiceless poor and vulnerable.
 But the political noise comes not from them, but from commentators whose clientele are an elite addicted to oil, that constantly needs to top up its fuel tanks to meet western lifestyle aspirations.
 For both these reasons, government may need to consider policies to limit the impact of rising oil prices on purchasing power.